zoonooz/zoonooz.github.io/_posts/2014-05-08-android-ios-ava.md

 ![image](/img/portfolio/ava1.jpg)
 </center>

 I worked with team at Dezainwerkz to make this app.
-Because there is a lot of content to display, I decided to use **XML** to store content, so designer can create it and shared between both platform.
+Because there is a lot of content to display, I decided to use **XML** to store content, so designer can create it and share between both platform.

 <center>
 ![image](/img/portfolio/ava2.png)